 This philosophical method had come to him after waking from a dream in 1932.
-In his semi-conscious state, he looked over at a birdcage that was in his room but saw not the bird that inhabited the cage, but instead an egg.
-This ‘splendid misapprehension’ allowed him to grasp, in his own words, ‘a new and astonishing poetic secret.’
+In his semi-conscious state, he looked over at a birdcage that was in his room and saw not the bird that inhabited the cage, but instead an egg.
+This ‘splendid misapprehension’ allowed him to grasp, in his own words, ‘a new and astonishing poetic secret’.

 The pursuit of secret, unknown or unacknowledged ‘elective affinities’ between related objects became the abiding purpose of Magritte’s art from this point onwards.
 He wanted to reveal the hidden poetry between objects so as to make them ‘shriek aloud’, and to jolt the viewer out of complacency.
 The ‘problem of the bird’ was therefore solved by depicting an egg in a cage; the ‘problem of the door’ resolved by painting a shapeless hole cut through it; the tree, with a ‘leaf-tree’, and so on and so on.

-In La corde sensible (1960), Magritte has solved the ‘problem of the cloud’ by placing an empty glass — a vessel generally used for containing a liquid — under the cloud itself.
+In La corde sensible (1960), sold by Christie’s in 2017 for just over £14.4 million, Magritte has solved the ‘problem of the cloud’ by placing an empty glass — a vessel generally used for containing a liquid — under the cloud itself.
 Water is the ‘elective affinity’ that unites these seemingly disparate objects, its absence here allowing Magritte to render them in a strangely impossible encounter.
-Among the largest oil paintings that René Magritte produced, La corde sensible was originally presented by the artist to his wife as a gift.
-He never again returned to the motif of the cloud and the glass in this combination.

-Another of Magritte’s most recognisable motifs, La magie noire — black magic — is an image of strange juxtapositions and unexpected poeticism that takes the motif of the metamorphosing nude figure placed in front of an idyllic landscape.
-Magritte had first explored the subject of La magie noire in 1934, a few months after participating in an exhibition, Le nu dans l’art vivant, at the Palais des Beaux-Arts in Brussels, and went on to paint numerous variations on the theme.
+Another of Magritte’s most recognisable themes, La magie noire — black magic — takes the motif of the metamorphosing nude figure placed in front of an idyllic landscape.
+Magritte had first explored the subject of La magie noire in 1934, a few months after participating in an exhibition, Le nu dans l’art vivant, at the Palais des Beaux-Arts in Brussels, and he went on to paint numerous variations on the idea.

-During the Second World War, when he painted La magie noire, Magritte adopted a style of painting he called ‘Surrealisme en plein soleil’, in an attempt to counteract the horror of the conflict that was engulfing Europe.
-Inspired by the colour, palette and voluptuous nudes of Pierre-Auguste Renoir, the works he created in this style reflect his desire to explore a ‘beautiful side’ of life.
+During the Second World War Magritte adopted a style of painting he called ‘surréalisme en plein soleil’, a response to the horror of the conflict that was engulfing Europe.
+Inspired by the palette and voluptuous nudes of Pierre-Auguste Renoir, the works he created in this style reflect his desire to explore ‘a beautiful side’ of life.

 Many of Magritte’s iconic masterpieces reside in major museums across the world.
 The Magritte Museum, housed in the Musées Royaux des Beaux-Arts de Belgique in Brussels, has one of the largest and most varied collections of his work.